 Average rent price for a 1 bedroom apartment + Insurance + Average utility cost

-Regular grocery basket
+Regular grocery basket for one person

-Internet + mobile plan
+Unlimited mobile plan

-monthly cost (see above)
+Monthly cost (see above)

 Health and Fitness